 The new call charges, which came into force on 1st July 2015, were promoted through an extensive campaign and received wide media coverage on the BBC website and national newspapers such as The Telegraph.

-So, you would have thought this amount of media attention would have brought to an end the confusion which has surrounded this topic for years.
+So, you would have thought this amount of media attention would have brought to an end the confusion surrounding this topic for years.

 But, if you don’t know what your operator charges for calling an 0800 number from your mobile phone, it seems you’re not alone.